dottydingo/hyperion/README.md

 Translation uses a convention over configuration design principle.
 If a field on the API object has the same name and type as the field on the persistent object then translation happens automatically.
-Otherwise some level of configuration needs to be done to enable translation.
+Otherwise some level of configuration needs to be done to enable translation for that field.
 Configuring fields that can be sorted and queried is similar, the assumption is that all fields are supported unless excluded.

 # Using Hyperion